emann615/LetsDefendAlerts/Walk-Throughs/SOC168 Whoami Command Detected in Request Body.md

 ## Is Traffic Malicious?

-Based on the information found after analyzing the source IP address and the log data that corresponds with the alert, the traffic appears to be malicious.
+Based on the information found after analyzing the source IP address and the raw log data that corresponds with the alert, the traffic appears to be malicious.

 ## What Is The Attack Type?